hannbarton/news-project/README.md

 This is a simple web application which fetches news articles from an external api vendor and displays them

 ### My Application Can:
-1. [x] Sign up and login as a user using local-passport.
+1. [x] Sign up and login as a user
+2. [x] Alert you if your email or password is incorrect
+3. [x] Alert you if you already have an account and you are trying to sign up again with the same email
-2. [x] Fetch news articles via news api.
+4. [x] Fetch news articles via news api.
-3. [x] Display these news sources as buttons and clicking on them shows the top 10 articles for that news source.
+5. [x] Display these news sources as buttons and clicking on them shows the top 10 articles for that news source.
-4. [x] The user is able to save articles
+6. [x] The user is able to save articles to their account
-5. [ ] There is a button which allows the user to look at the saved articles (Bonus-Points).
+7. [ ] There is a button which allows the user to look at the saved articles

 There are three views in my application:
 1. Login screen.